phstc/phstc.github.com/_posts/2014-11-29-sqs-to-the-rescue.md

 Catching things up - we created a queue that holds messages for 4 days `message_retention_period: 345600`, which means: if we don't consume a message within 4 days the message will be lost.

 The `visibility_timeout` is the time in seconds we have to consume a message after its reception.
-When we send a message to SQS `send_message`, the message is listed on "Messages Available", when we receive a message `receive_message` the message is moved to "Messages in Flight" if we don't `delete` the message within 600 seconds (which is the visibility timeout we configured above) the message will be moved back to "Messages Available" and become ready to be consumed again.
+When we send a message to SQS `send_message`, the message is listed on "Messages Available", when we receive a message `receive_message` the message is moved to "Messages in Flight", if we don't `delete` the message within 600 seconds (which is the visibility timeout we configured above) the message will be moved back to "Messages Available" and become ready to be consumed again.
 [Read more about the SQS Message Lifecycle](https://aws.amazon.com/sqs/details/#Amazon_SQS_Message_Lifecycle).

 Be generous while configuring the default `visibility_timeout` for a queue.
 If your worker in the worst case takes 2 minutes to consume a message, set the `visibility_timeout` to at least 4 minutes.
 It doesn't hurt and it will be better than having the same message being consumed more than the expected.